Visit a National Trust place for free this autumn

 If you have a voucher to visit a National Trust place, please read this list of properties that are exempt from free admission promotions before planning your visit.

 Trees are one of the best natural defences against climate change, which is why we’re aiming to plant and establish 20 million trees by 2030.
-This National Tree Week (25 November–3 December), donate to Plant a Tree and make a difference.
+Donate to Plant a Tree and make a difference.

 From 18th-century water gardens and Arts and Crafts landscapes to intimate woodland gardens, there are so many places to discover.

 Historic buildings are a treasure trove of stories, art and collections.
-Learn more about what makes these places so special and plan your visit.
+Learn more about their histories and plan your next visit.

 Autumn opens up a world of new adventures for kids.
 Discover the best activities from our ‘50 things to do before you’re 11¾’, including playing conkers and foraging for wild food.

 Despite living increasingly urbanised lives, you can still find some wild places in the UK where you can go to get away from it all.
 Why not visit one of the many areas of outstanding natural beauty that we look after?

 Forest bathing is a mindfulness practice developed in Japan that's gained popularity in the UK.
 It involves being immersed in nature and using sight, smell and touch to slow down the mind and relax.